Travinkel/belsign-photo-doc/BACKLOG_ITEMS.md

 2. **Report Preview** (Priority: High, Estimate: 5 points)
    - As a QA Engineer, I want to preview reports before finalizing them.
    - Acceptance Criteria:
-     - System shows a preview of the report
+     - System shows a preview of the reportAggregate
      - User can make adjustments if needed
      - Preview accurately represents the final output
      - Preview loads quickly even with many photos

 3. **Report Templates** (Priority: Medium, Estimate: 8 points)
-   - As an Administrator, I want to configure report templates.
+   - As an Administrator, I want to configure reportAggregate templates.
    - Acceptance Criteria:
-     - Admin can define report structure and formatting
+     - Admin can define reportAggregate structure and formatting
      - Templates can include dynamic fields
      - Multiple templates can be created for different purposes
      - Templates can be updated without developer intervention